jwalton/rust-book-abridged/docs/ch19/ch19-02-advanced-traits.md

 }
 ```

 We say here that `fmt::Display` is a _supertrait_ of `OutlinePrint`.
 This is kind of like adding a trait bounds to `OutlinePrint` - saying that in order to implement OutlinePrint, your type also has to implement `fmt::Display`.
+It's also kind of like saying that `OutlinePrint` inherits from `fmt:Display` which is why we call it a supertrait (although you can't define `fmt` in the `impl` block for `OutlinePrint`, so it's not quite like OO style inheritance).

 We can implement this on a `Point`: